Entanglement transfer during quantum frequency conversion in gas-filled hollow-core fibers: Results

-In Fig.~\ref{fig3}~(a), we show the photon numbers for the mixing, up-converted, and idler modes by blue solid, orange dashed, and green dashed-dotted lines, respectively.
+In Fig.~\ref{fig3}~(a), we show the average photon numbers for the mixing, up-converted, and idler frequencies by blue solid, orange dashed, and green dashed-dotted lines, respectively.
 In Fig.~\ref{fig3}~(b), we do the same for the idler-mixing and the idler-up-converted concurrences using red solid and purple dashed lines, respectively.
-We can observe that, until molecular coherence becomes significant at around the middle of the fiber, no substantial conversion dynamics occur; from that point on, the probability of frequency up-converting a mixing photon increases, and this is reflected in higher entanglement between idler and up-converted modes.
+We can observe that, until molecular coherence becomes significant at around the middle of the fiber, no substantial conversion dynamics occur; from that point on, the probability of frequency up-converting a mixing photon increases, and this is reflected in higher entanglement between idler and up-converted frequencies.
 Meanwhile, the idler-mixing concurrence decreases.
-Furthermore, notice that the crossings between the photon numbers and the concurrences occur at exactly the same point, around $z\approx$ 38 cm.
-This shows how closely related the transfer of entanglement and the transfer of photon population are.
+Furthermore, notice that the crossings between the average photon numbers and the concurrences occur at exactly the same point, around $z\approx$ 38 cm, as a consequence of the close relation between the transfer of entanglement and the transfer of photon population.
+Note that, here, the maximum value for the average photon numbers is $1/2$ due to the type of photonic quantum state considered as input to the system.
 After a quarter of an oscillation, i.e. when $G_{U}|\xi|t = \pi/2$, we find the state $\left(|0,0,0\rangle + e^{-i\Omega t} |1,0,1\rangle\right)/\sqrt{2}$ for the idler, mixing, and up-converted, respectively.
-This state exemplifies that 100 \% efficiency in the transfer of a photon from the mixing to the up-converted mode can be theoretically attainable, as can be seen from Eqs.~\eqref{photon_number_M} and \eqref{photon_number_U}.
+This state showcases that high efficiencies in the transfer of a photon from the mixing to the up-converted mode can be theoretically attainable, as can be seen from Eqs.~\eqref{photon_number_M} and \eqref{photon_number_U}.
 Note that our predictions could be tested in future experiments, since efforts to characterize the concurrence of mixed states have already been made~\cite{Huang2009}, obtaining lower~\cite{Mintert2007} and upper bounds~\cite{Zhang2008} of this quantity.

 A deeper analysis of the concurrence dynamics is presented in Fig.~\ref{fig4}, where the influence of the initial pump pulse energy is clearly shown.
 In general, the concurrence varies smoothly as the energy parameter is modified, indicating stable dynamics.
 In addition to this, Fig.~\ref{fig4} indicates that the transfer dynamics can be tuned to be produced at shorter $z$ values by increasing the initial pump pulse energy.